-- Not committed to licensees by December 31 - Committed but not paid to licensees by December 31 of the year when the project was supposed to complete

-• Recovered from licensees who withdrew from CWELCC, ceased operations prior to March 31, 2026, or used funds on ineligible expenses
+- Not committed to licensees by December 31. - Committed but not paid to licensees by December 31 of the year when the project was supposed to complete. - Recovered from licensees who withdrew from CWELCC, ceased operations, or used funds on ineligible expenses.